bme-chatbots/dialogue-generation/README.md

 !cd dialogue-generation; pip install -r requirements.txt; python setup.py build_ext --inplace
 ```

-The training loss and accuracy is logged with TensorboardX, which can also be tracked in the colab file if the below code is run before the training cell.
+The training and validation metrics are logged to Tensorboard, which can also be tracked in the colab file if the below code is run before the training cell.

 ```bash
 %load_ext tensorboard